EbtihalSherif/Mars-Rover/README.md

 ```

 ### How to use the API
--run the main.py file in the python console
+- run the main.py file in the python console

 Note: all python calls below must be run from ./src
 ```bash
  main.py
 ```
--open the local serving address provided
+- open the local serving address provided

 >Running on http://127.0.0.1:5000/

-- opnes the main web page of the API
+- the address will direct to the main web page of the Mars Rover API
 - The Mars Rover is initialized with Landing coordinates of (4,2) EAST

 ![main-web-page](https://github.com/EbtihalSherif/Mars-Rover/blob/main/images/main%20web%20page.PNG)